-Today I hiked to the Ancient City of Pedasa with a group of tourist from Denmark.
-Our Turkish guide, Erkan Şehirli, provided excellent commentary on the history of Pedasa and the area.
+Today, I hiked to the Ancient City of Pedasa with tourists from Denmark.
+Our Turkish guide, Erkan Şehirli, provided commentary on the history of Pedasa and the area.
 The weather was clear and windy.
 The vistas were amazing!

-Pedasa existed some 2,500 to 3,000 years ago in the hills surrounding Bodrum Turkey.
-It’s one of the oldest civilizations of the Aegean region.
+Pedasa existed 2,500 to 3,000 years ago in the hills surrounding Bodrum Turkey.
+During the Medieval period the Knights of Rhodes used stones from Pedasa to build Bodrum Castle.
+It’s one of the oldest civilizations of the Aegean Region.
 Walking paths we crossed have ancient cities buried beneath them.
-Today the visible remains of Pedasa are a maze of loose rocks and stone walls.
-In the Medieval period the Knights of Rhodes used stones taken from Pedasa to build Bodrum Castle.
+Today, the visible remains of Pedasa are a maze of loose rocks and stone walls.

 The hike over a cobbled road led us uphill to breathtaking panoramic views of the Aegean Sea.
-The vegetation was lush and green from winter rains and wildflowers were abundant.
+After winter rains, the vegetation was lush and green with abundant wildflowers.
 We hiked by grazing cattle and passed turtles slowly making their way along the road.

 Ancient cities in the area include:

-• Heraclia – captured by Alexander the Great
+• Heraclea – captured by Alexander the Great

 • Priene – designed by famous architect Hippodamos

-• Mıletus – known as the queen of the Ionian cities
+• Mıletus – queen of the Ionian cities

 • Labranda – sacred shrines of Caria dedicated to Zeus

-• Magnesia – founded by the soldiers of Agamemnon after the Trojan War
+• Magnesia – founded by Agamemnon after the Trojan War

-• Pamukkale – known for its thermal water and white calcium terraces
+• Pamukkale – thermal water and white calcium terraces